 What to do

 - Plan ahead.
-Speak with a faculty member before the quarter begins to obtain his or her approval and to plan what the independent study will entail.
+Speak with a faculty member before the quarter begins to obtain the faculty approval and to plan what the independent study will entail.

-- For the Senior Essay, fill out the Senior Essay form (pdf file).
-Have your supervising faculty member AND the Undergraduate Advisor sign this form.
+- For the Capstone Essay, fill out the Capstone Essay Approval form (PDF file).
+Have your supervising faculty member sign this form.
 A copy will be kept in the student's file.

-- Submit the completed form to the MELC front office (Denny 220) or email it to firstname.lastname@example.org.
-Registration for Independent Study and Senior Essay will not be completed unless the forms are signed by the supervising faculty member and advisor (if necessary).
+- Email the completed form to email@example.com.
+Registration for Independent Study and Capstone Essay will not be completed unless the forms are signed by the supervising faculty member and advisor (if necessary).
 When the necessary steps are completed, MELC staff will forward the student's information to Humanities Academic Services who will enter the registration for the appropriate credits.

 - Be sure to consult with your supervising faculty member throughout the quarter.